-To get Version Control System integration working you have to specify which source files should be translated and how Crowdin should structure translated files in your repository.
+To configure a version control system integration, specify the source files you’d like to translate and how Crowdin should structure the translated files in your repository.

-Represents any character in file or directory name.
-If you specify a “*.json” it will include all files like “messages.json”, “about_us.json” and anything that ends with “.json”.
+Matches any character in the file or directory name.
+If you specify “*.json”, it will include all files like “messages.json”, “about_us.json”, and anything that ends with “.json”.

 ** (doubled asterisk)

-Matches any string recursively (including sub-directories).
-Note that you can use ** in both source and translation patterns.
-When using ** in the translation pattern, it will always contain sub-path from source for a certain file.
-For example, you can use source: ‘/en/**/*.po’ to upload all *.po files to Crowdin recursively.
+Matches any string recursively (including subdirectories).
+Note that you can use ** in both the source and translation patterns.
+When you use ** in the translation pattern, it always includes a subpath from the source for a given file.
+For example, you can use source: ‘/en/**/*.po’ to recursively upload all *.po files to Crowdin.
 The translation pattern will be ‘/%two_letters_code%/**/%original_file_name%’.

 ? (question mark)